AndresGarelli/FlyPi-Pupariation/README.md

 1- Install the picamera and w1thermsensor packages usign apt in a terminal window with the following commands:

-sudo apt-get update
+- sudo apt-get update
-sudo apt-get install python3-picamera sudo apt-get install python3-w1thermsensor
+- sudo apt-get install python3-picamera
+- sudo apt-get install python3-w1thermsensor

 2- Copy all files, except Flypi.desktop, in a folder somewhere in your disc.

 3- Copy Flypi.desktop in the desktop.
-Open Flypi.desktop in text editor and modify accordingly:
+Open Flypi.desktop in text editor and modify the line reading Exec=/home/pi/Desktop/Flypi-master/Python/run.py to indicate the path to the file "run.py" in your RPi.

-[Desktop Entry] Name=FlyPi Comment= FlyPi will control the camera and LEDs Icon=/usr/share/pixmaps/openbox.xpm (you should indicate here the path to some image) Exec=/home/pi/Desktop/Flypi-master/Python/run.py (indicate the path to the file "run.py") Type=Application Encoding=UTF-8 Terminal=false Categories=None;

 You need to make run.py executable.
 Open terminal, go to the folder where you placed run.py and write sudo chmod +x run.py